The One Thing 'The Giver' Author Lois Lowry Urged Filmmakers To Edit

-Those who went out to see “The Giver” this weekend in theatres may have noticed a few major changes from author Lois Lowry‘s best-selling novel.
+Two decades ago, author Lois Lowry published her best-selling novel, “The Giver.”

-Two decades after the film rights were first optioned, the $25 million movie pulled in a paltry $12.7 million at this weekend’s box office — likely in part because we’ve already seen similar young adult book-to-movie adaptations.
+Today, “The Giver,” the movie, finally comes to theatres — 18 years after the film rights were first optioned.

-But Lowry says the long-awaited movie is more the result of the filmmakers.
-She told The New York Times Magazine‘s Jessica Gross about her involvement with bringing the popular book to the big screen:
+Lowry told The New York Times Magazine‘s Jessica Gross about her involvement with bringing the popular book to the big screen:

 The film rights were optioned probably 18 years ago, so this has been a very, very long process.
 My entire involvement is as an interloper, an onlooker, an opinion giver.
 I don’t have any contractual involvement, so they could have gone ahead and made it without consulting me at all, but they have been gracious about involving me.